If you’re feeling suicidal right now, please call for help!

 Many kinds of emotional pain can lead to thoughts of suicide.
 The reasons for this pain are unique to each one of us, and our ability to cope with the pain differs from person to person.
 Don’t listen to anyone who tells you, “That’s not enough to be suicidal about.”
 We are all different.
 What might be bearable to one person may not be bearable to you.
 There are, however, some common factors that may lead us to experience suicidal thoughts and feelings.

-Why suicide can seem like the only option…
+Why does suicide seem like the only option?

 Even if it doesn’t feel like it right now, there are many people who want to support you during this difficult time.
 (See Phone Numbers at the top of this article.)
 They won’t try to argue with you about how miserable you feel or tell you to just “snap out of it.”
 They will not judge you.
 They will simply listen to you and be there for you.